Kobytes/baobab-python/README.md

 # BAOBAB - Best And Overpowered Beating Ass Brute-force

 BAOBAB is a powerful and user-friendly GUI tool for brute-forcing MySQL passwords.
-It leverages the extensive `rockyou.txt` wordlist to attempt access into MySQL databases, making it an ideal tool for testing password strength and security in MySQL servers.
+It leverages the extensive [`rockyou.txt`](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt) wordlist to attempt access into MySQL databases, making it an ideal tool for testing password strength and security in MySQL servers.
+This latest update brings significant improvements in performance, efficiency, and user experience.

+## New Features and Enhancements

+- Object-Oriented Programming Refactor:
+    - Introduction of BruteForceSQL class for better code organization and maintainability.
+    - Enhanced readability and structure through OOP practices.

+- Improved User Interface:
+    - Creation of BruteForceGUI class for a clear separation between UI logic and business logic.
+    - Redesigned user interface for a more intuitive and user-friendly experience.

+- Brute-Force Process Interruption Feature:
+    - Ability to stop the ongoing brute-force process, offering more control and flexibility to the users.
+    - Performance and Security Optimizations:

+- Improved thread management for enhanced performance.
+- Strengthened exception handling and logging for increased reliability.

 ## Features